 Full sun is best for miscanthus; when planted in part sun, the grass tends to flop.
 Full sun also gives miscanthus the most intense fall color possible, which, depending on the variety, can be a stunning purple, red, orange, or gold.
 Sun is also best for flower production, allowing the plants to produce large amounts of feathery blossoms.

 Regular maintenance is minimal.
 As plants get older and form large clumps, they can start to lose vigor and die out in the middle.
 When this happens, dig up the plant and divide it to reinvigorate growth.

 The foliage on miscanthus adds winter interest to the garden.
 Leaving the foliage on the plants through the winter can protect the crowns from the cold, which is especially helpful in colder climates.
 Just before new growth emerges in spring, cut back the plants to a few inches above the ground.
-In warmer climates, some varieties of miscanthus can become slightly invasive, as they produce copious amounts of seeds.
-If this is a concern, look for sterile varieties that won't spread.
+In warmer climates, some varieties of miscanthus can become invasive, thanks to the copious amounts of seeds they produce.
+Look for sterile varieties that won't spread.

 Not many garden plants serve as many purposes as miscanthus.
 This handy grass has been used for roof thatching, crafts, and paper products, and more recently, biofuels.
 The sterile hybrid known as Miscanthus x giganteus can reach about 12 feet tall; given its sterility, it focuses all of its energy on growing.

 Miscanthus x giganteus is a sterile hybrid reaching staggering heights of 12 feet in one growing season.
 Grown largely for biofuels, this plant also acts as a great screen.
 Zones 4-9

 This variety of Miscanthus sinensis is one of the more common varieties found, of moderate height at 4 to 6 feet tall, and has lovely thin foliage with prominent silver midrib.
 Zones 5-9